Minister's Island 2 times a day

 Cars cross the ford to Minister's Island at low tide

-The next morning we should be able to make the way to the island by car around 9.00:XNUMX a.m., we were told.
+The next morning, we were told we would be able to drive to the island around 9.00:XNUMX a.m.
 And so it was.
-The "road" to Minister's Island turned out to be a piece of flat seabed that was drained for several hours at low tide so that vehicles can reach the island on the bumpy gravel road.
-Susan Goertzen, who was waiting for us on the other side of the island, told us that this part of the way was the natural bottom of the bay.
-Due to the constant change of tides, it is impossible to work the subsoil by human hands, as ebb and flow bring constant changes that cannot be influenced.
+The "road" to Minister's Island turned out to be a stretch of flat seabed.
+This had been dry for several hours at low tide, allowing vehicles to reach the island via the bumpy gravel road.
+Susan Goertzen, who was waiting for us on the other side of the island's shore, told us that this stretch of road was the natural floor of the bay.
+Due to the constant tide changes, it was impossible to cultivate the subsoil by hand.
+The ebb and flow of the tide brought constant changes that could not be influenced.

 The home of the first settler on Minister's Island: Reverend Samuel Adams